 5.4 Purpose: [no change] This standard enables rapid worldwide deployment of innovative, cost-effective, and interoperable multivendor broadband wireless access products, facilitates competition in broadband access by providing alternatives to wireline broadband access, encourages consistent worldwide spectrum allocation, and accelerates the commercialization of broadband wireless access systems.

-5.5 Need for the Project: As the spectral efficiency of wireless links approaches its theoretical limits, and with the data traffic requirements continuing to grow rapidly, cell density and cooperation among base stations must increase in order to further improve network capacity and efficiently manage radio resources.
+5.5 Need for the Project: As the spectral efficiency of wireless links approaches its theoretical limits, and with the data traffic requirements continuing to grow rapidly, cell density, bandwidth, and cooperation among base stations must increase in order to further improve network capacity and efficiently manage radio resources.
 Multi-tier access network architecture consisting of macrocells and a variety of overlaid smaller cells provides an approach towards solving the problem, allowing low cost per bit and efficiently utilizing all spectral resources in the system.
 Some such systems will be deployed using radio access technology outside the realm of IEEE 802.16.
-In such cases, IEEE Std 802.16, as enhanced, can provide out-of-band wireless backhaul to the small cells, allowing those cells to be positioned for optimal performance without regard to the local availability of high-capacity wired backhaul.
-The resulting system design will offer improvements in spectral efficiency needed to support the rapidly expanding demand for mobile broadband access.
+In such cases, IEEE Std 802.16, as enhanced, can provide out-of-band mobile wireless backhaul to the small cells, allowing those cells to be positioned for optimal performance without regard to the local availability of high-capacity wired backhaul.
+In addition, with the rising demand for mobile internet service on high-speed moving public transportation, for example high-speed train, subway, bus, and etc, providing more reliable and higher capacity mobile wireless backhaul for these high-speed moving environments is becoming crucial as well.
+The resulting system design will offer improvements in network capacity needed to support the rapidly expanding demand for mobile broadband access.

 5.6 Stakeholders for the Standard: Wireless network operators and potential operators, manufacturers of small cells, manufacturers of fixed wireless products, the WiMAX Forum, the Metro Ethernet Forum, the Small Cell Forum, the NGMN Alliance, and ITU-R Working Party 5D.